 Scientists Make Model Embryos From Stem Cells To Study Key Steps In Human Development

-Scientists have created living entities that resemble very primitive human embryos, the most advanced example of these structure yet created in a lab.
+Scientists have created living entities that resemble very primitive human embryos, the most advanced example of these structures yet created in a lab.

 The researchers hope these creations, made from human embryonic stem cells, will provide crucial new insights into human development and lead to new ways to treat infertility and prevent miscarriages, birth defects and many diseases.
 The researchers say this is the first time scientists have created living models of human embryos with three-dimensional structures.